Manveer2005-l/Crype_1.0/README.md

 ## CryPe 1.0 — Cryptocurrency Price Prediction (Time-Series Forecasting)

 CryPe 1.0 is the foundation stage of an intelligent crypto-forecasting system designed to predict cryptocurrency price movements using deep learning–based time-series models.Currently it is a base model that applies deep leanring models like XGBoost ,LSTM and pretrained model N-BEATS to historical market data enhanced with engineered features such as moving averages and volatility indicators, achieving robust short-term predictive accuracy.
+The name Crype comes from two words Crypto and prediction , as it started as a crypto predicitng tool i wanted for myself , but later on after improvising the vision i decided to implement in other sectors as well.
+The indicators that have been used in the project are the ones i use for the technical analysis of stock market

 ## Features

 Built multivariate datasets including returns, SMA, and volatility

+Using crucial indicators like MACD , Bolinger Bands , SMA , OBV , Relative Strength index that depicts real time analysis

 Implemented sequence generation for sliding-window forecasting